-- (i) All temporary erosion and sediment control measures shall be maintained in functioning condition until final site stabilization is accomplished.
-A proposed inspection schedule shall be included in the approved plans. - (j) For construction during the winter season an erosion and sedimentation control plan and timeline shall be submitted by September 1 to the Department of Public Works. - (k) Additional temporary stabilization for the winter season consistent with NHDES guidelines shall be in place for disturbed areas that are not permanently stabilized by October 1, or at the discretion of DPW. - (l) Special stabilization details shall be provided with the submission for any disturbance on slopes equal to or steeper than 3:1. - (m) Sediment Basins.
+- (k) Additional temporary stabilization for the winter season consistent with NHDES guidelines shall be in place for disturbed areas that are not permanently stabilized by October 1, or at the discretion of DPW. - (1) Special stabilization details shall be provided with the submission for any disturbance on slopes equal to or steeper than 3:1. - (m) Sediment Basins.
 For projects that will disturb and expose soils in areas of at least 1 acre in size, or less if stipulated by the Planning Board, a temporary sediment basin shall be provided with a minimum of 3,600 cubic feet of storage per acre of drainage area, until final stabilization of the site.
 In determining appropriate locations and number of sediment basin(s) needed, the operators may consider such factors as erodibility of site soils, slope lengths, available area on-site, construction period and other unique site considerations. - (n) Use of temporary sediment basins shall avoid any additional vegetation clearing or site disturbance not otherwise needed for post-construction.
 Sediment basin locations must be reviewed by the Department of Public Works prior to construction and must consider the potential for offsite impacts including public safety, especially as it relates to sediment movement and/or sediment basin failure and alternative sediment controls must be used where site limitations preclude a safe design.